 For priority consideration for admission, merit-based scholarships and invitations to special programs, students should apply by the early action deadline.
+In the application, students will be asked to submit an essay.
+Please use our transfer student essay prompt to satisfy this requirement.
 Applications must be completed online and all additional application materials must be postmarked by the appropriate deadline.

 2. Nonrefundable application fee of $75

-When completing your University of Maryland application, you will be required to pay the fee on our secure website with a credit card at the time of application unless you have received a fee waiver.
+When completing your UMD application, you will be required to pay the fee on our secure website with a credit card at the time of application unless you have received a fee waiver.
 Fee waivers must be submitted prior to application completion for consideration.
 We cannot accept cash or check payments.